hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

 -----------------------------

 The [standard OCaml tutorials](http://ocaml.org/learn/tutorials/) are now awesome.
-They used to be non-existant, then they were terrible.
+They used to be non-existent, then they were terrible.
 Now they are awesome.

 The 99